MaloneFreak/SRTAITranslate/README.md

   <p>
 pip install sentencepiece
  </p>

-If you have any questions feel free to ask or if you want to collaborate and expand the project you're welcome
+<h3>If you have any questions feel free to ask or if you want to collaborate and expand the project you're welcome<h3/>